-According to the official website , the game has been "redesigned from the ground up to meet the demands of modern and next-generation space exploration" hinting that Kerbals sequel will be on PS5 and Project Scarlett.
+According to the , the game has been "redesigned from the ground up to meet the demands of modern and next-generation space exploration" hinting that Kerbals sequel will be on PS5 and Project Scarlett.
 Devs did state they are keeping an eye on the "monumental foundations of the first game" in order to keep the sequel in the spirit of the original.

 Players will still be able to build a space program and construct spacecraft while also designing resource-gathering colonies while attempting to learn the secrets of the galaxy.
 Yes, the sequel will take players outside Kerbolar System.